Dr. Sylvio May

 The student must apply to the Graduate School and be accepted in full or conditional status before being eligible for an assistantship in the Department of Physics.

 Generally, graduate students are supported during the academic year by either teaching assistantships or research assistantships.
-The 2012-2013 academic year stipend was approximately $14,000 for 9 months.
+The 2014-2015 academic year stipend is $16,000 for 9 months.
 Additional support during the summer is also possible.
 Graduate tuition (except for student activity fees) is fully waived for all teaching assistants and research assistants.

 Master of Science